 I partnered with Floor & Decor for our butcher block countertops.
 Thank you for supporting the brands that support Hey, Let’s Make Stuff!

 Now that we’ve done our big kitchen reveal, I’ve been sharing the renovation details, as well as things we’ve learned, processes we used, and reasons why we chose what we chose.

 When we first started planning our renovation, I thought that the cabinets would be the biggest challenge.
 Painting a kitchen’s worth of cabinets took a while, but it ended up being fairly straightforward.
 No, the beast of this renovation ended up being the butcher block countertops.

 Yes, they were a beast, but holy wow, were they worth it.
 I am in LOVE with them.
-My husband is love with them.
+My husband is in love with them.
 And everyone who has stopped by to see them (or even just saw photos on social media) is in love with them.

 I thought getting butcher block would be fairly straightforward: Buy butcher block.
 Install butcher block.
 Love butcher block.
 The end.